COVID: Plea in Delhi HC against salary cuts of private school teachers

 New Delhi [India], Aug 15 (ANI): A petition has been moved before the Delhi High Court against the salary deductions being faced by teachers and other staff of some private schools in the national capital amid the ongoing COVID-19 pandemic.

-The petition, filed by advocate Mukul Sharma, is likely to come up for hearing next week.
+The petition, filed by law student Mukul Sharma, is likely to come up for hearing next week.

 Sharma, in his plea, sought directions to take appropriate actions against the respondent schools and direct them to provide an interim relief by giving the complete salary to the teachers as well clear all the due arrears.